mulesoft/api-console/docs/api-console-element.md

 # Using the API Console HTML element

 1) Install the console as a dependency of your project.
 We use [bower] for this.
-Bower will also install dependencies of the console.
+Bower also installs dependencies of the console.

 ```
 bower install --save mulesoft/api-console#release/4.0.0
 ```

 2) Import the console to your page.
-For the element to be recognized by the browser as a new HTML element you have to include it in the page source.
+For the element to be recognized by the browser as a new HTML element, you have to include it in the page source.

 ```html
 <link rel="import" href="bower_components/api-console/api-console.html">
 ```

-3) Use the HTML tag
+3) Use the HTML tag.

 ```html
 <body>